SNodeC/snode.c/docs/ai/openai/codex/a1-1-conversation-domain.md

     -> bounded recent-extension state
 ```

-This path retains surface identity, bounded raw payload, structured
+That notification path retains surface identity, bounded raw payload, structured
 diagnostic, legacy optional decode error, original-size accounting, and the
 existing redaction boundary.
-Newly typed items do not disappear merely
-because they are no longer `UnknownItem`.
-High-volume audio and transcript
+High-volume audio and transcript deltas remain
-deltas remain bounded.
+bounded.

+Newly typed `ThreadItem` alternatives with a stable item ID retain the
+pre-typing `UnknownItem` behavior through the existing `ItemUpserted` path:
+the canonical item state keeps exact raw JSON and common metadata, while the
+Frontend Protocol v1 snapshot remains the same metadata-only generic item.
+An item without a stable ID uses the existing bounded recent-extension
+fallback, including original-size accounting and snapshot-boundary redaction.
+Thus an item does not disappear merely because it is no longer
+`UnknownItem`, and no new item semantic is invented.

 Frontend Protocol v1, its schema, version and identity, command set, event
 set, and snapshot fields remain unchanged. `codex-backend-client` receives no